 - Most of the time, using inheritance is a bad object oriented design in the long run.
 It reduces reusability and testability of code.
 Consider using composition and interfaces instead.
-See .
+See No, inheritance is not the way to achieve code reuse!.
 Related;

 - Avoid introducing an interface until you are comfortable in your domain.
 “Premature interfacing” can also lead to design issues down the road.

 - Deep nested code (both intra-function and inter-function) is 1) harder to maintain, 2) more prone to bugs and 3) harder to reuse.
 Shallow code hierarchies generally makes a better foundation for reuse and testing.
 See note about inheritance above.

 - Estimating time is hard.
 One reason why Scrum and sprints are used in many places.

 - Proper encryption is hard.
 Don’t invent it yourself unless you have a good reason to.

 - Side-effect free logic is nice.
 It makes it easier to reason about state (see below) and generally simplifies automated testing.